vauxite-org/typescript-logging/README.md

 ### Promise

-The library does NOT ship with a polyfill of Promise anymore, this was done on purpose as shipping with a polyfill often lead to conflicts if other projects already have a different promise polyfill included.
+The library does NOT ship with a polyfill of Promise anymore, this was done on purpose as shipping with a polyfill often leads to conflicts if other projects already have a different promise polyfill included.
+Also, current browsers all support Promise out of the box these days.

-So if you do care about old browsers, that do not have Promise support you must provide one yourself such as e.g. es6-promise.
+So if you do care about old browsers that do not have Promise support, you must provide one yourself such as e.g. es6-promise.

 ## Usage